Jahazz/Hololens2Gallery/README.md

 #####  SingleImageDisplay

 Responsible for single high quality image display.
-When this window is opened higher quality image downloads from server
+When this window is opened higher quality image downloads from server.

 ### Codebase(`Codebase`)

 Namespace containing MVC implementation and many utilities.
 Highly reusable.
 MVC setup is:
-Inherit those three scripts add them to game object, and fill its references.
-On Start it will initialize and proper object can be called(Controller can call model and view, model can call view)
+Inherit those three scripts, add them to game object and fill its references.
+On Start it will initialize and proper object can be called (Controller can call model and view, model can call view).
-Also contains list MVC implementation(adding, removing, storage of elements), setup is same as mvc but additionaly object container and prefab must be specified.
+Also contains list MVC implementation (adding, removing, storage of elements), setup is same as mvc but additionaly object container and prefab must be specified.
 Also implements rearanging vertical list functionality, but its not used in this project.
 Event passer is class to propagate drag events through raycast blocking IDraggable elements.
 Useful when dealing with problem of non scrolling button list in MRTK for example.

 - `InputOutput` is simple read/write class.

-- `SingletonMonobehaviour` allows to make monobehaviour to be singleton(sic!).
+- `SingletonMonobehaviour` allows to make monobehaviour to be singleton (sic!).
 It just contains static reference that is asigned on awake.

 - `Utils` contains few misc functions.
-I didnt include full utils here, only necessary ones.
+I didn't include full utils here, only necessary ones.

 - `XMLUtils` is serialization and deserialization of urls.

 ## Afterthought:

 Project was made in week and still needs some work.
-Due to lack of time, i couldnt add interfaces to all modules, window spawning positions are not best and there is almost no exception handling.
-Due to lack of physical Hololens app had to be tested on emulator that dont represent it very good.
+Due to lack of time, i couldn't add interfaces to all modules, window spawning positions are not best and there is almost no exception handling.
+Due to lack of physical Hololens app had to be tested on emulator that doesn't represent it very good.

 Splash art by vexels.
-I had to change it but already pushed commits and build app.
+I had to change it but already pushed commits and built app.

 ## License